light gray lines

 AI/ML digital solutions

-While many banks are still experimenting with AI/ML in isolated processes, JPMorgan Chase has taken a broader, more strategic approach.
+While banks are still experimenting with AI/ML in isolated processes, JPMorgan Chase has taken a broader, more strategic approach.
 The company has made significant investments in these technologies to streamline operations, improve employee and customer experiences, and strengthen its competitive advantage.

 Its latest large-scale AI initiative, LLM Suite, is a set of generative AI tools that help the bank’s staff securely use large language models in their daily work.
 By 2024, more than 200,000 bank employees were using the platform, with key applications including:

 • Wealth management advisory.
-Coach AI, a specialized tool within the LLM ecosystem, helps the bank’s wealth and portfolio management teams provide faster, more accurate, personalized financial advice.
+Coach AI, a specialized tool within the LLM ecosystem, helps the bank’s wealth and portfolio management teams provide more accurate, personalized financial advice.
 According to the Asset and Wealth Management department, Coach AI contributed to a 20% increase in its gross sales between 2023 and 2024.

 • Customer support.
 AI tools also help JPMorgan’s call center employees quickly retrieve service information, summarize call transcripts, and access key insights.